-Brock University Students’ Union (BUSU) is dedicated to creating Halloween celebrations at Isaac’s Bar and Grill that demonstrates integrity, respect and which honor our diverse student membership on campus that embody wide ranges of cultural backgrounds.
-At BUSU it is our priority to maintain a campus climate that prevents costumes from reinforcing harmful stereotypes around race, gender, ability, culture and mental health from entering our venues.
+Brock University Students’ Union (BUSU) is dedicated to creating Halloween celebrations at Isaac’s Bar and Grill that demonstrate integrity and respect and which honor our diverse student community.
+At BUSU it is our priority to prevent costumes that reinforce harmful stereotypes around race, gender, ability, culture and mental health from entering our venues.

 What if my costume violates the BUSU Halloween Costume Protocol?

 - A member of the security team may discreetly ask you to identify your costume if it’s hidden under coats;

 - If in violation, you will be asked to remove the problematic costume items;

 - You will not lose your place in line;

 - You will be able to coat check your costume or parts of your costume upon entry;